timmh/biolith/README.md

 Run `python -m unittest` to run unit tests.

 Run `scripts/format.sh` to format the codebase.
-Execute `scripts/check.sh` to run isort and black in check mode along with pylint and pyright.
+Execute `scripts/check.sh` to run isort, docformatter and black in check mode along with pylint and pyright.

 To install the pre-commit hook for formatting and code linting, run: